minprog/prog-project/20 Reference/10 Repository Setup/10 Repository Setup.md

 - choose Swift as your language and select *Next*
 - then, as your project location choose the folder that is the root of your repository

+For a *D3 visualization* project:

+- create a folder inside your repository that is named after your project
+- create folders there for the kinds of source files you will have: **css** and **javascript** are likely candidates
+- if your application will be implemented in one or only a few **html** files, simply put these in the project folder
+- make sure there is a *main* html file that is called **index.html** with an empty `<body>` tag

 Upon following these steps succesfully, you should be able to commit and push the new project to your GitHub repository.
 Make sure you do this before continuing.